 From the showband to the boyband eras, the late Larry Gogan was a champion of Irish music and a much-loved voice on the national airways.
-One year after his passing, Alan Corr looks back on the career of the most popular DJ in Ireland.
+One year after his passing, Alan Corr looks back on the career of the most popular DJ in Ireland

 Larry Gogan was quite simply the DJ’s DJ.
 His golden voice, evergreen and warm, was a constant of Irish radio for nearly sixty years and even after entering semi-retirement at the beginning of 2019, Larry - a first name only celebrity if ever there was one - was still held in the highest regard by the listening public.